Edfood/ThermalMonitor/README.md

 # ThermalMonitor
 A Simple Mac OS X application for displaying the CPU temperature in status bar.

-This app display The temperature every 2 seconds.
+This app display the temperature every 2 seconds.

 ## Screenshots